 - Small and Versatile

-- Forty-five watt amplifier for the woofer/twenty-five watts power the tweeter
+- Forty-five-watt amplifier for the woofer/twenty-five watts power the tweeter

 - Level Control-Continuous and variable

-The subwoofer and tweeter are bi amplified, providing powerful sound and enough volume to keep up with even larger speakers.
+The subwoofer and tweeter are bi-amplified, providing powerful sound and enough volume to keep up with even larger speakers.
 Continuous variable level control comes as a standard feature along with XLR and TRS connectors, which provide options for various inputs.

 The only downside is the XLR connector is not latched like some other monitors that are in a much higher price range.
 However, given the affordable price of the HS5, this is an acceptable fault.

 The HS5 Freq. response rate is set at 74Hz – 24Hz with -3dB and has down points of 10dB, 54Hz-30Hz.
-An additional subwoofer will be needed if this will be your only monitor you are using, particularly for a quality of bass instruments.
+An additional subwoofer will be needed if this will be the only monitor you are using, particularly for the quality of bass instruments.
 The HS5’s response begins to noticeably cut out once it reaches approximately 200Hz, with a brief recovery at 80Hz, then it starts to fade once again.